 Leanne holds a Bachelor of Music in Opera from the University of British Columbia, where she was a student of Heather Thomson-Price.
 As part of the UBC Opera Ensemble, Leanne performed in many operas and orchestral works, notably as Hatá (The Bartered Bride), as a featured soloist in Handel's Messiah with the UBC Symphony Orchestra, and in various concerts with the Vancouver Symphony Orchestra, under the baton of Bramwell Tovey and various guest conductors.
 As the 2015 winner of the Strauss Foundation Scholarship, Leanne was afforded the opportunity to study at the Mozarteum University in Salzburg, Austria, where she studied with renowned soprano Michèle Crider at the Internationale Sommerakademie.

-Further credits include: Jade Boucher (Dead Man Walking), Meg March (Adamo's Little Women), Hansel (Hansel and Gretel), Kate Pinkerton (Madama Butterfly), and La voix (Les contes d'Hoffmann).
+Further credits include: Jade Boucher (Dead Man Walking), Meg March (Adamo's Little Women), Hansel (Hansel and Gretel), Dorabella (Così fan tutte), Kate Pinkerton (Madama Butterfly), and La voix (Les contes d'Hoffmann).

-When not performing, Leanne's other interests include baking, downhill skiing and waterskiing, cross-stitching, drinking Chardonnay and reading fiction.
-In 2020 she pursued a Certificate in Publishing from Ryerson University, and moonlights as a freelance editor.
-She loves spending time in the mountains of Alberta and British Columbia with her family, most especially with her niece.
+When not performing, Leanne's interests include baking, downhill skiing, cross-stitching, drinking Chardonnay, and reading fiction.
+In 2020 she pursued a Certificate in Publishing from Toronto Metropolitan University, and she is currently the assistant editor of Musicworks, a magazine dedicated to contemporary and experimental music.
+She loves spending time in the mountains of Alberta and B.C. with her family, most especially with her nieces.